 "I don’t have much of a solution but the thing that eventually stopped me from having really intense emotional reactions to my body was to just be completely neutral towards it and pretty much think nothing but Yes, this is a human body, and it’s really helped.
 I fixate on the aesthetics of it a lot less."

-As psychotherapist Dr Sheri Jacobson from Harley Therapy previously explained to R29, it’s natural for humans to struggle with change, particularly around the body.
+As psychotherapist Dr Sheri Jacobson (she/her) from Harley Therapy previously explained to R29, it’s natural for humans to struggle with change, particularly around the body.
 "It's also very hard to accept the way we are right now so don’t beat yourself up for struggling," she said.
 "But in my opinion that’s probably the best thing that we can do.
 From that base we can make changes and it's my belief that they should be guided by health and wellbeing, not exclusively by how we will appear to others."

 People gain weight for all sorts of reasons and in ways that cannot be clearly tied to the idea that weight gain = unhealthy.
 Those reasons might include a change in medication, a chronic condition, pregnancy, a global pandemic.
-Irrespective of the reason, it is not the weight gain that is to blame for the stress and distress around these changing bodies but rather a world that remains resistant to flexible sizing and truly accommodating a range of bodies.
+Irrespective of the reason, it is not the weight gain that is to blame for the stress and distress around these changing bodies but rather a world which remains resistant to flexible sizing and truly accommodating a range of bodies.